Thailand & Laos Explorer

 Did you know that, until the 18th century, northeastern Thailand was part of the Lao kingdom of Lan Xang?
 Or that even today, a third of the region speaks not Thai, but a dialect of Lao?

 Modern political borders often ignore cultural and historical connections, but you don’t have to.
-Beginning in Chiang Mai and traveling via Luang Prabang to Nong Khiaw, this journey combines some of the most magnificent scenery in Thailand and Laos with two of the top travelers’ towns in Southeast Asia.
+Beginning in Chiang Mai and traveling via Luang Prabang to Vientiane, this well-rounded cultural journey combines some of the most magnificent scenery in Thailand and Laos with two of the top travelers’ towns in Southeast Asia.

 Transport in detail

-All transport will be by private car (maximum journey time four hours), with the exception of a two-day cruise on the Mekong, from the Lao border to Luang Prabang.
+All transport will be by private car (maximum journey time four hours), with the exception of a four-day cruise on the Mekong, from the Lao border to Luang Prabang and a train from Luang Prabang to Vientiane.

 Traveling by road and river, you’ll get to see some of the most beautiful scenery in Thailand and Laos